+Realized in typical Central Pende style, this mask is believed to represent gambanda, the chief's wife.
 In light of Pende theories about gender and physiognomy, the mask is an ideal expression of a woman's facial features and thus reflects her calm, obedient, peaceful, and self-controlled demeanor.
-The intricate hairstyle consisting of hundreds of miniature braids imitates a once fashionable hairdo.
+The intricate hairstyle consisting of hundreds of miniature twists imitates a once fashionable hairdo.

-The information about this object, including provenance information, is based on historic information and may not be currently accurate.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.